martinohanlon/SpaceCRAFT/README.rst

 ============

 * datalogger - used to gather data from the astro pi sense hat and write it to a CSV file
+* minecraft - programs to interact with the astro pi board in minecraft
 * poc - proof of concept code used in the development
 * scripts - useful scripts!